cesarsotovalero/cesarsotovalero.github.io/_pages/my-career-values.md

 # Closing Thoughts

-In summary, I'm only interested in roles that align with my technical expertise, ethical values, and personal growth aspirations.
+In summary, I am only interested in roles that align with my technical expertise, ethical values, and aspirations for personal growth.
-I belive that doing meaningful work is a core part of human fullfilment.
+I believe that doing meaningful work is a cornerstone of human fulfillment.
-A focus on innovation, scalability, and reliability within a supportive and inclusive culture would be ideal to me.
+An ideal role for me would emphasize innovation, scalability, and reliability within a supportive and inclusive culture.

-By working together, I'm confident we can create meaningful and impactful outcomes.
+If you’re a recruiter or manager and have read this far, it likely means you are genuinely interested in working with me.
+In that case, I would greatly appreciate receiving a concrete proposal to save us both precious time.

 Have a great day! 😎